avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 mutations, so they eventually they become so different at the genetic level that we can consider them different **lineages** (also sometimes known as different 'strains') of the species (Figure 5).
 That is, a lineage is group of organisms belonging to the same bacterial species, and that are genetically more closely related to each other than other members of the same species
 (adapted from a definition by the `National Cancer Institute`_).
-There can be many lineages within a particular bacterial species.
-The bacteria belonging to one particular lineage are all relatively clonal (highly similar at the genetic level); they all descended from a relatively recent common ancestor (although 'recent' in evolutionary time may be hundreds or thousands of years ago!); and they usually present similar biological features, such as a specific pattern of virulence (`Bacigalupe 2017`_).

 .. _Bacigalupe 2017: https://era.ed.ac.uk/handle/1842/31266